Ultimate Texas Hold'em Online

 Once all the cards have been dealt and all Play bets made the dealer will reveal their hole cards and declare their best 5-card hand.

 Note: The dealer must have at least a pair to have a qualifying hand. if the dealer does not have a qualifying hand your Ante bet is returned to you.
 All other bets receive action.

 After all the cards have been distributed and all extra Play bets made, hands are then evaluated based on the standard poker hand rankings.
-If you need a reminder of how the official poker hand rankings work, check our page here:
+If you need a reminder, it would be smart to check out how the official poker hand rankings work.